 Installations of new equipment with VFDs that are required by IECC 2012 as adopted by the State of Iowa are not eligible to claim savings.

-The expected measure life for HVAC application is 15 years.
+The expected measure life for a VFD in HVAC application is 15 years.

 Customer provided costs will be used when available.
 Default measure costs are listed below for up to 100 hp motors.